coreos/vault-operator/doc/user/ingress.md

 ### Assumptions

-* This example assumes a Vault cluster named `example` in the namespace `default` whose service is accessible at `https://example.default.svc:8200` from inside the cluster.
+* This example assumes a Vault cluster named `example-vault` in the namespace `default` whose service is accessible at `https://example-vault.default.svc:8200` from inside the cluster.

 * The Ingress hostname used to access the Vault service will be `vault.ingress.staging.core-os.net`.